10 Great Subaru Crosstrek Accessories You Can DIY At Home

 You will also want to consider size when selecting a tire.
 If you aren’t lifted yet, you’ll need to choose a size that will still fit inside your wheel well.
 If you’re considering a lift in the future, pick a tire that will work well with that set up.

-(For a guide on some of the common ways to lift your Subaru, check out this article.)
+(For a guide on some of the common ways to lift your Subaru, check out our lift kit guide.)

 Choosing the right type for your driving needs is important for enjoying the next 40-60k miles.
 There are 3 major categories of tire that you will commonly come across as you search: All-season, All-terrain, and Mud-terrain.
 All-season tires are very mild and non-aggressive.
 They’re used mainly for city and highway driving.
 The two main types we will look at are All-Terrain, and Mud-Terrain.